-Generally, Small Purchases are similar to the "Micro-Purchase" method described at 2 CFR § 200.320(a)(1).
+Generally, Small Purchases are similar to the "Micro-Purchase", an informal procurement method, described at 2 CFR § 200.320(a)(1).
 Small Purchases may be awarded without soliciting competitive price or rate quotes if the price is found to be reasonable based on the business owner's research, experience, past purchase history for similar items, or other information to support the reasonableness of the cost.